emilaxelsson/2020_DSLs/post.md

 The main advantage of DSLs is the fact that they can be used by domain experts who are not necessarily programmers in the ordinary sense.
 But this is not just a matter of understandability.
 By limiting the kinds of programs one can write, we can actually do *more* things with them than we can with programs in general-purpose languages.

-A good illustration is HTML, which does not by itself support any kind of computations or actions (such as reading/writing to/from the disk, starting other programs, etc.).
+A good illustration is HTML, which does not by itself support any kind of computations or actions (such as reading the disk, starting other programs, etc.).
 Because of this limitation, we can do things with HTML pages that we generally cannot do with ordinary programs (written in Java, say):

   * We can interpret the same HTML page in different ways -- with different styles and layouts, for example.
   * We can analyze the page, e.g. to see what other pages it links to.